-- (1) The Order may provide for the imposition of charges to recover the whole or part of the costs of the provision by or on behalf of the Minister of waste reception facilities at a harbour. - (2) The Order may require the master of a ship - (a) if reasonably required to do so by an officer authorized by the Minister; or - (b) in prescribed circumstances, to deposit in a waste reception facility provided at a harbour waste or prescribed waste carried by the ship.
+- (1) The Order may provide for the imposition of charges to recover the whole or part of the costs of the provision by or on behalf of the Minister of waste reception facilities at a harbour. - (2) The Order may require the master of a ship - to deposit in a waste reception facility provided at a harbour waste or prescribed waste carried by the ship.